mohammedsalmanali/livefootball-extension/README.md

 # livefootball-extension

-A browser extension that displays today's football fixtures of selected matches.
+A browser extension that displays present day's football fixtures of selected matches.

 How to install this extension?